 FAQs: private vs NHS ophthalmology (UK 2026)

-Can my optician refer me?
+Can my optician refer me directly to a private ophthalmologist?

-When is NHS the right call?
+When is staying with the NHS the right call?

-Will insurance cover ophthalmology?
+Will my private medical insurance cover ophthalmology?

-Can I get a private second opinion?
+Can I see a private ophthalmologist for a second opinion?

 Methodology and sources